About Hope College

 In 2015, Hope College launched its 10-year strategic plan, Hope for the World: 2025, which consists of six goals, focused on: academics; Christian formation; global engagement; community; reputation and influence; and value.
 Developed by the campus community, the strategic plan supports the college's mission, "to educate students for lives of leadership and service in a global society through academic and co-curricular programs of recognized excellence in the liberal arts and in the context of the historic Christian faith."

 Hope College is a community that aspires to be faithful, welcoming and transformational.
 Accordingly, the college is committed to being a place where all experience a sense of belonging.
 Students of all faiths -- and no faith -- are welcome at Hope, as are students of all racial and ethnic backgrounds.
-In 2017-18, 18 percent of the student body identified as a race other than Caucasian.
+In 2018-19, 18 percent of the student body identified as a race other than Caucasian.
 On Hope's campus, there is broad understanding that, in order to best prepare students for lives of leadership and service in a global society, the college must have diversity among its faculty and staff.
-Sixteen percent of Hope's tenure-track faculty are from underrepresented groups, coming from both the U.S. and abroad.
-In the last five years, 41 percent of faculty hires have been from underrepresented groups.
+Twenty-four percent of Hope's tenure-track faculty are from underrepresented groups, coming from both the U.S. and abroad.

 Holland, Michigan is located in the heart of West Michigan, on the shores of Lake Michigan and Lake Macatawa.
 The city is known for being a friendly college town, a beautiful vacation destination, and annual host of both the Tulip Time Festival and Tulipanes Festival.
 With a city population of 33,000, Holland resides within the greater Holland-Zeeland area populated by 100,000 -- 30 minutes from Grand Rapids, 2.5 hours from Ann Arbor and Chicago and 3 hours from Detroit.
 Holland features a picturesque downtown just steps from the Hope College campus -- home to restaurants, cafés, shops and a popular farmer's market -- as well as miles of sandy beaches, nationally ranked school districts and charming parks throughout the surrounding area.
 In recent years, Holland has earned recognition for being one of the "Best Beach Towns to Live In" (WalletHub, 2018), "Prettiest Towns" (Architectural Digest, 2018) and "Best Cities for Global Trade" (Global Trade Magazine, 2017) as well as the #1 "Best Small City to Start a Business" (WalletHub 2018).
 The City of Holland has also earned several top honors for the "America in Bloom" competition, including awards for "Environmental Efforts" and "Coolest Downtown."
 The Holland area is strengthened by its diversity, with people of color comprising 33% of the city's population.
 The Latino community is particularly vibrant, accounting for 24% of Holland residents.
 For more about neighborhoods, recreation, businesses and life in Holland, visit the city's "Live in Holland Michigan" website.